 Now compare the plumber model to your relationship with your homeschool program’s independent contractors.
 Does it look like the plumber model?
 Then you are treating your independent contractors properly.
 If instead you exert more control over your workers than you do a plumber, then consider reclassifying them as employees.

-If you need more information about your homeschool organization teachers, order Paying Workers in a Homeschool Organization today and consider a personal Worker Classification Consultation with me for your peace of mind.
+If you need more information about your homeschool organization teachers, order Paying Workers in a Homeschool Organization.